Muriel Bowser: Development

 In February 2015, Bowser cancelled the creation of a public facility for art exhibitions, lectures and educational activities by the Institute for Contemporary Expression.
 Approved by Gray, the project involved a privately funded conversion of the historic but unused Franklin School and had its first event planned for September 2015.
 Bowser cited financial concerns for the decision, but critics noted that several of the firms who earlier competed unsuccessfully for the property were among her donors.
 As of October 2015, proposals were still being considered.

 In September 2015, Bowser announced a deal with Monumental Sports owner Ted Leonsis to build a practice facility for the Washington Wizards.
-Under the deal, District taxpayers would pay 90 percent of the estimated $55 million cost.
+Under the deal, district taxpayers would pay 90 percent of the estimated $55 million cost.
 The government's portion was split between direct government expenditure and Events DC, a D.C.-government-funded body which operates with an independent board.
 In July 2016, before construction had started, it was announced that costs would exceed estimates by $10 million while the number of seats in the facility would likely decrease.
-Under the agreement with the developer, the District will be responsible for cost overruns.
-Once the St. Elizabeths East Entertainment and Sports Arena was completed, operations costs exceeded estimates and the Events DC board approved more than $1 million in additional costs to cover the shortfall.
+Under the agreement with the developer, the district will be responsible for cost overruns.
+Once the CareFirst Arena was completed, operations costs exceeded estimates and the Events DC board approved more than $1 million in additional costs to cover the shortfall.
 A contract for a firm to find naming rights for the facility was funded at $180,000 per year.

 In May 2019, the D.C. auditor found that the Housing Production Trust Fund, which gives developers funding for affordable housing, had awarded funding to proposals that scored poorly and in one case received the lowest score.
 The successful but low rated projects were all proposed by developers who had made contributions to the mayor's campaign.

+In February 2024, Bowser penned an opinion piece in The Washington Post titled, "Why Washington's sports teams should stay in Washington."

 Education

 In 2015, D.C.
-Public Schools Chancellor Kaya Henderson routinely bent or broke school placement rules to give preferential treatment to well-connected parents seeking prized enrollments at particular D.C. public schools.
+Public Schools chancellor Kaya Henderson routinely bent or broke school placement rules to give preferential treatment to well-connected parents seeking prized enrollments at particular D.C. public schools.
 Two senior Bowser appointees were among seven parents who benefited from Henderson's misuse of authority by being permitted to bypass the competitive DCPS lottery system.
 Deputy Mayor Courtney Snowden, who makes $196,000 a year, jumped a waitlist of more than 1000 names to enroll her child.
 In 2018, it was revealed that Bowser's recently appointed Schools chancellor Antwan Wilson had similarly manipulated the system to transfer Wilson's teenage daughter to a preferred school.
-Wilson and other staff resigned while Bowser refused a request to testify about Wilson's statement that she was aware of the placement, calling an inquiry "political circus."
+Wilson and other staff resigned while Bowser refused a request to testify about Wilson's statement that she was aware of the placement, calling an inquiry "political circus".
 By 2018, management of D.C.
 Public Schools prompted investigation by the Federal Bureau of Investigation, the U.S. Department of Education and the D.C.
 Office of the Inspector General.